Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: METHODOLOGY

-\begin{itemize} \item \textbf{SNe}: SNe are known as the standard candles due to their uniform intrinsic luminosity.
+SNe are known as the standard candles due to their uniform intrinsic luminosity.
 The SNe data records the apparent magnitude $m_{\mathrm{B}}(z)$.
 The luminosity distance $D_{\mathrm{L}}(z)$ can be derived from the magnitude--redshift relation

-where $M_{\mathrm{B}}$ is the absolute magnitude of SNe. $a_{\mathrm{B}}\equiv-\frac{1}{5}[\mathrm{lg}(c/10~\mathrm{pc}/ H_0)+M_{\mathrm{B}}]$ is the intercept of the magnitude--redshift relation Eq.~(\ref{10}).
+where $M_{\mathrm{B}}$ is the absolute magnitude of SNe. $a_{\mathrm{B}}\equiv-\frac{1}{5}[5~\mathrm{lg}(c/10~\mathrm{pc}/ H_0)+M_{\mathrm{B}}]$ is the intercept of the magnitude--redshift relation Eq.~(\ref{10}).
 It is evident that $H_0$ and $M_{\mathrm{B}}$ are degenerate in $a_{\mathrm{B}}$, making it impossible to constrain both $H_0$ and $M_{\mathrm{B}}$ with SNe data alone.
 In IDL, we incorporate BAO and CC (described below) to break this degeneracy, avoiding the dependence on external prior.

 The chi-squared statistic for SNe is defined as follows

 where $\Delta {D} _i=\mu_i-\mu_{\mathrm{model}}(z_i)$ is the distance moduli residual vector.
 Distance modulus is defined as $\mu\equiv m_{\mathrm{B}}-M_{\mathrm{B}}=5\mathrm{lg}(D_{\mathrm{L}}/1 0~\mathrm{pc})$. $\mathrm{C}^{-1}_{\mathrm{stat+sys}}$ denotes the inverse combined statistical and systematic covariance matrix of the SNe sample.